ihsansm/Fetch-Svelte/README.md

 # This repo is no longer maintained.
-Consider using `npm init vite` and selecting the `svelte` option